Screen Printing vs Embroidery: What suits you?

 Screen printing involves creating a stencil called a screen.
 The screen is used to apply a layer of ink to the printing surface.
 Each screen is placed on the garment with dyes on top and squeezed onto the fabric.

-This process is repeated for all the colors in the design.
-Screen print using different stencils for different colors.
+This process is repeated for all the colours in the design.
+Screen print using different stencils for different colours.
 All of these components come together to create the final design.

 Step 1: Design Creation